intob/nsphoto2/site/content/service/photo-film/index.en.md

     description: For bigger projects, please contact me for a quote.
     features: []
 ---
-My Nikkon Z7 II makes incredible photos, but I can also shoot stable, 4k video with very good dynamic range.
+My Nikon Z7 II makes incredible photos, but I can also shoot stable, 4k video with very good dynamic range.
 You will be surprised by what is possible.

 This approach is particularly effective for expeditions & adventures where gear weight is limited, access is challenging & time is short.